-Cleary Lake Regional Park is one of the most popular year-round recreation spots in the south metro.
-With amenities including a golf course, campground, picnic area, cross-country ski trails, swimming beach and more, this beautiful park has something for everyone.
+Cleary Lake Regional Park, located just south of Prior Lake and Savage, is one of the most popular year-round recreation spots in the south metro.
+Family-friendly amenities include a golf course, campground, picnic area, swimming beach, paved and natural surface trails, boat rentals, and volleyball courts and an off-leash dog area.
+Activities include paddling, fishing, and camping.

 Swimming at Cleary Lake Regional Park